openforis/sepal-doc/docs/source/cli/ofgt.rst

 -   :code:`-inv` the notation of the equations has changed in version 2.0.
 In case you want to use the old notations, please use the :code:`-inv` option.
 -   :code:`-of` format.
 Any GDAL output format can be specified.
 If not specified, output format will be tif.
 -   :code:`-ot` output data type.
-If not specified, output data type will be the same as input data type. -[-ot Byte/Int16/UInt16/UInt32/Int32/Float32/Float64] - output data type
+If not specified, output data type will be the same as input data type. - [Byte/Int16/UInt16/UInt32/Int32/Float32/Float64] - output data type
 -   [Z/M/Q/C/L/X/M] - try to speed up the processing by reading **n** lines at the time (Z=2000 M=1000 Q=500 L=50 X=10)
 -   :code:`-um` mask.
 If a raster file is provided as a mask, only pixels with value different than 0 in the mask will be used for the calculation.